 2. a particular level of specificity or detail is necessary.

-If professional reports and evidence don’t clearly state a child’s or young person’s needs and the specific provision required to meet them, you should ask the relevant professional to clarify this.
+If professional reports and evidence don’t clearly state your child or young person’s needs and the specific provision required to meet them, you should ask the relevant professional to clarify this.

-You can also use these cases to argue against vague wording proposed by an LA, where the LA cannot show flexibility is required as a result of the child’s needs.
+You can also use these cases to argue against vague wording proposed by your LA, where the LA cannot show flexibility is required as a result of your child’s needs.